pipeargill/Open-Source-Wearables/README.md

 ---

 ## Cyberwear
 This category is for functional parts that add to a wearable's functionality or act as some sort of usability aid or prosthesis.
-Think anything from lights and sounds to standing support, digilegs, or wearable information and computer systems.
+Think anything from lights and sounds to standing support, or wearable information and computer systems.

 ## Cosplay
 This category is for parts and techniques related to turning 3D designs into wearables.
 Think hard shell armor and character faces printed directly.